davidleger95/davejs/content/blog/some-arbitrary-number-of-lesser-known-graphql-features.md

 ## 3. Default Variables

 When writing your queries for use in an app, you'll typically want to pass variables into it so you can change the query at runtime.
-Just like default function paramaters in JavaScript, GraphQL can also take advantage of default values.
+Just like default function parameters in JavaScript, GraphQL can also take advantage of default values.

 Let's query a given rocket and set the default rocket to `"falconheavy"` because it's dope AF.